DylanMeeus/springboot_jwt_blog/_posts/2016-07-21-creating-your-first-symfony-app-and-adding-authentication.markdown

 ![Logged In User](https://cdn.auth0.com/blog/symfony/loggedin-user.png)

 With Auth0, you can have all your users information stored without having to run your own database.
-You can configure the Lock UI, It provides powerful analytics about users signing up on your platform such as, the browser the user logged in with, the location, device, number of logins and more out of the box!
+You can configure the Lock UI to handle authentication.
+Auth0 provides powerful analytics about users signing up on your platform such as, the browser the user logged in with, the location, device, number of logins and more out of the box!

 ## Wrapping Up